 Why You Shouldn’t Dry Clothes On Your Radiator

 Big energy-saving tips are all well and good, but as someone who rented for many many years, I always found myself frustrated by energy-saving tips that relied on my landlord making changes.
 As such I’m a big fan of tips that don’t need any fancy equipment, nor do they require you to spend any money.

-This energy-saving tip is about drying clothes on your radiator.
+This is why this energy-saving tip is about drying clothes on your radiator.
 Specifically why you shouldn’t.

+Why You Shouldn’t Dry Clothes On Your Radiator